-Important Dates for the Apletone family
+Early History of the Apletone family

 This web page shows only a small excerpt of our Apletone research.
 Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Apletone History in all our PDF Extended History products and printed products wherever possible.